Helloween (album): Reception

 Writing for Blabbermouth.net, Jason Roche wrote that "The Deris and Kiske duo has tremendous chemistry" and "Hansen's axe capabilities are seamlessly interwoven alongside those of the existing duo".
 Writing for Sonicperspectives.com, Jonathan Smith wrote that “ it’s certainly up there in the short list of the best material this band has ever produced”, giving the album a rating of 9/10.

 Writing for Heavy Mag, Carl Neumann summarized the album as "essentially a mix of all Helloween albums in one.
 You have classic power metal, hard rock, speed metal and good ‘ol rock n roll all mixed into 12 songs within a duration of 65 minutes.
 It would be impossible for 'Helloween' to be a flop.
 It has EVERYTHING that is Helloween.
-Therefore it's is aptly titled."
+Therefore it is aptly titled."

 Sebastian Kessler, from the German edition of Metal Hammer, praised the album for not offering "flat copies of past masterpieces or denying sound and style developments of the last decades".
 He also considered it a good merge of Walls of Jericho, Keeper of the Seven Keys (both) and Better Than Raw.

 Jens Peters, from Rock Hard, said Helloween was "THE album that every Teutonic Metal fan has been waiting for since the big split in the late eighties / early nineties".
 He also said that the members "work their way through the phases of their own history" and that "all the pieces have in common that you can clearly hear their respective main authors".

 Writing for BraveWords, Paul Stenning offered "Huge credit must also go to Dennis Ward and Charlie Bauerfeind for their work in balancing the combination of singers and performers," and described how it is "hard to choose standout songs here as they are all classic Helloween - sometimes they recall the eighties, sometimes the early 90s and others the 2000s."

 Helloween was elected by Loudwire as the 8th best rock/metal album of 2021.
 The publication also elected "Skyfall" as the 13th best metal song of the year.